pactumjs/pactumjs.github.io/request-making.md

 # Request Making

 In general, the first step in API testing is to make a request to the server.
-There are different methods available that allows us to make a request.
+There are different methods available in **PactumJS** that allows us to make a request.

 - `pactum.spec()` - General API Testing
 - `pactum.flow()` - Component & Contract API Testing